-The Inclusion Faculty is made up of the Ethnic Minority Achievement (EMA) and the Special Educational Needs and Disabilities (SEND) departments - the EMA HoD and the SENDCo report to the Head of the Inclusion Faculty.
-The faculty works in close liaison with the wider Inclusion team at Park View.
+The Inclusion Faculty is made up of two specialist teams: the Ethnic Minority Achievement (EMA) and the Special Educational Needs and Disabilities (SEND) departments.
+The EMA HoD and the SENDCO work closely with the Head of faculty, the SLT link for Inclusion as well as the wider Inclusion team at Park View.

 Park View is an inclusive school where students have equal opportunities to fulfil their full potential in all aspects of their development, regardless of their type of additional need.

 One of the main aims of the Inclusion Faculty is to train subject staff on effective differentiation strategies (Wave 1 teaching) so that:

 • All teachers are teachers of students with SEND and EAL: teaching such students is therefore a whole school responsibility

 • All curriculum teams are expected to regularly review their resources, practice and support for students with SEND and EAL